ChiyuCC/sequence-breaking-ff6/README.md

     -   Then you can simply head to Figaro Castle and choose to "Go to Kohlingen?"
     -   This will take you back to Kohlingen in the World of Ruin, where you can recruit Setzer, get the Falcon, etc.
 -   Before doing that, let's take a moment to evaluate where what we can do while we are still in the "late WoB"
--   As we've discovered, watching the Floating Continent rising cutscene, dying against a rat in the Opera House, or as escaping Figaro Castle, will return you to the WoB
+-   As we've discovered, watching the Floating Continent rising cutscene, dying against a rat in the Opera House, or escaping Figaro Castle on chocobo, will return you to the WoB
 -   However, although it looks like the World of Balance, most locations will point to their counterparts in the World of Ruin
     -   You could say it's the opposite of the "early WoR" glitch we used earlier
 -   First, I recommend making a party that includes Locke, Edgar, Sabin and one party member of your choice